Time-Layer Adaptive Alignment for Speaker Similarity in Flow-Matching Based Zero-Shot TTS

-To assess the generalization capability of our approach across FM-based TTS architectures, we evaluate it on models employing a decoder-only LM (e.g., CosyVoice series~\cite{arxiv2024-duzhihao-cosyvoice,arxiv2025-duzhihao-cosyvoice2,arxiv2025-duzhihao-cosyvoice3}) and those without a LM (e.g., E2-TTS~\cite{slt2024-eskimez-e2tts} and F5-TTS~\cite{acl2025-chenyushen-f5tts}).
-As presented in Table~\ref{tab:generalization}, the proposed TLA-SA consistently enhances speaker modeling performance in both settings, indicating a strong cross-architecture generalization.
-Furthermore, the proposed TLA-SA gains an absolute improvement on the LM-free architecture (6\% vs. 2.8\% on WavLM and 7.1\% vs. 2.5\% on ERes2Net), demonstrating that TLA-SA effectively assists the speaker modeling.
+To evaluate the structural generalization of TLA-SA, we conduct experiments on both LM-based (e.g., CosyVoice~\cite{arxiv2025-duzhihao-cosyvoice2}) and LM-free (e.g., F5-TTS~\cite{acl2025-chenyushen-f5tts}) FM-based TTS decoders.
+As shown in \Cref{tab:generalization}, TLA-SA consistently improves speaker modeling in both settings, demonstrating its broad architectural compatibility.
+Notably, on the LM-free architecture, TLA-SA yields substantial absolute gains in Sim-WavLM (0.458 vs. 0.398) and Sim-ERes2Net (0.571 vs. 0.500), confirming its ability to effectively guide speaker representation learning in the FM.